davidegaspar/davidegaspar/RESUME.md

 ### Domain Driven Design (DDD)

-After attending Domain-Driven Design Europe 2020 in Amsterdam, I have been reading the related books on the topic, and will undergo training in Q4 2020 (already booked).
+Active follower of the Domain-Driven Design Europe group, attended live and online conferences during 2020.
+Trained in Event Storming Master Class and Story mapping official workshops.
+Currently reading through the main (blue) book, with several other to follow like Team Topologies.

 ### Labs @ CondeNast